-LEGENDS IN THEIR OWN TIME PRESLEY O'BANNON Lieutenant O'Bannon's Marines were the first to raise the U.S. flag over an old world country during the battle for Derna, Tripoli in 1805.
+PRESLEY O'BANNON Lieutenant O'Bannon's Marines were the first to raise the U.S. flag over an old world country during the battle for Derna, Tripoli in 1805.
 The Mameluke sword was presented to Lieutenant O'Bannon for his actions.
 JOHN QUICK SgtMaj Quick is remembered for his actions in 1898 at Guantanamo Bay, Cuba.
 While under Spanish and American shellfire, he semaphored a shift in the naval bombardment and was awarded the Medal of Honor.
+JOHN "KETO" MARTIN The first African American to fight in a Marine role was John Martin, also known as Keto, the slave of a Delaware man, recruited in April 1776.
 DANIEL DALY Dan Daly is recognized for being the only enlisted Marine to earn two Medals of Honor.
 He earned one as a Private in the Chinese Boxer Rebellion, and the other as a GySgt in the Caco War in Haiti.
 SMEDLEY BUTLER Smedley Butler is recognized for being the only officer to earn two Medals of Honor.
 He earned one in Veracruz, Mexico and the other in Haiti.
 LEWIS B. "CHESTY" PULLER Chesty Puller rose from Private to Lieutenant General.
 He won 5 Navy Crosses.
 The Marine Corps mascot "Chesty" is named after him.
-ALFRED A. CUNNINGHAM In 1913, A. A. Cunningham became the first Marine Corps aviator.
+FREDERICK PETERSON 1 st African American Officer.
+Would become first African American General Officer ALFRED A. CUNNINGHAM In 1913, A. A. Cunningham became the first Marine Corps aviator.
 IRA HAYES A Pima Indian from Arizona, Ira is immortalized for his rear flank position in the Iwo Jima flag raising.
-OPHA MAE JOHNSON Opha Mae Johnson became the first enlisted female Marine on August 13,

-MARGARET A. BREWER

-Margaret Brewer served as the first female General Officer of Marines.

-CAROL A. MUTTER

-In 1996, Carol Mutter became the first female Lieutenant General in the Marine Corps and the highest ranking female in the armed forces.
+OPHA MAE JOHNSON Opha Mae Johnson became the first enlisted female Marine on August 13, 1918.
+MARGARET A. BREWER Margaret Brewer served as the first female General Officer of Marines.
+CAROL A. MUTTER In 1996, Carol Mutter became the first female Lieutenant General in the Marine Corps and the highest ranking female in the armed forces.